-- (d) Chair.
-The chair presides at all meetings.
-He or she appoints such committees as may be necessary and acts as an ex officio member of each such committee, except that his or her presence or absence is not counted in determining any quorum requirement therefor.
-Nothing in this paragraph prevents the Commission from providing by resolution for the establishing and functioning of any particular committee or committees which it believes to be appropriate or from specifying a different method of selection therefor. - (e) Vice Chair.
-The vice chair performs the duties of the chair in the event that the chair is unable to perform them by reason of illness, absence or any cause. - (f) Alternates.
+- (d) Chairman.
+The chairman presides at all meetings.
+He appoints such committees as may be necessary and acts as an ex officio member of each such committee, except that his presence or absence is not counted in determining any quorum requirement therefor.
+Nothing in this paragraph prevents the Commission from providing by resolution for the establishing and functioning of any particular committee or committees which it believes to be appropriate or from specifying a different method of selection therefor. - (e) Vice Chairman.
+The vice chairman performs the duties of the chairman in the event that the chairman is unable to perform them by reason of illness, absence or any cause. - (f) Alternates.
 Alternates to the individual commissioners may be selected and serve as provided pursuant to Article VI.1.(a) of the Compact.
-However, no alternate will be recognized as such or permitted to perform any of the duties of an alternate unless there has been filed with the Commission a written communication from and subscribed by the appropriate appointing authority fully identifying the alternate and setting forth such information as may be necessary to enable the Commission to determine his or her entitlement to act for a commissioner.
-No alternate is entitled to vote if his or her principal is present.
-In the absence of the chair and vice chair, the alternate to the chair presides at meetings of the Commission; or, in the absence of the chair's alternate, the vice chair's alternate presides.
+However, no alternate will be recognized as such or permitted to perform any of the duties of an alternate unless there has been filed with the Commission a written communication from and subscribed by the appropriate appointing authority fully identifying the alternate and setting forth such information as may be necessary to enable the Commission to determine his entitlement to act for a commissioner.
+No alternate is entitled to vote if his principal is present.
+In the absence of the chairman and vice chairman, the alternate to the chairman presides at meetings of the Commission; or, in the absence of the chairman's alternate, the vice chairman's alternate presides.
 In the absence of all of the foregoing, members of the Commission who are present will select a presiding officer from among their number.
-Subject to the limitations contained in this paragraph, an alternate, in the absence of his or her principal, represents his or her state to the same extent as his or her principal.
+Subject to the limitations contained in this paragraph, an alternate, in the absence of his principal, represents his state to the same extent as his principal.
 Any attorney general, designee or other counsel who, pursuant to Article VI.1.(a) of the Compact, is entitled to attend meetings of the Commission without vote, may be selected as an alternate and, if so selected, has all of the powers of an alternate when acting in that capacity, including the power to vote. - (g) Executive Director.
-The executive director is selected by the chair with the approval of the Executive Committee and serves at the pleasure of the chair and Executive Committee.
+The executive director is selected by the chairman with the approval of the Executive Committee and serves at the pleasure of the chairman and Executive Committee.
 The executive director is in general administrative charge of the affairs of the Commission.
-Subject to any directions given by the Commission and within its policies, he or she hires, promotes, supervises, discharges, and fixes the duties of members of the Commission staff.
-The executive director prepares the annual report required by Article VI.1.(l) of the Compact in time for it to be submitted to the members on or before December 31 and transmitted to the governors and legislatures of the party states as soon as practicable thereafter.
-In addition, the executive director has such other duties as are conferred upon him or her elsewhere in these bylaws and by action of the Commission.
-During any time when the Commission does not have an executive director, the chair may act as such on a temporary basis or may select an acting executive director. - (h) Personnel Policies.
+Subject to any directions given by the Commission and within its policies, he hires, promotes, supervises, discharges, and fixes the duties of members of the Commission staff.
+He prepares the annual report required by Article VI.1.(l) of the Compact in time for it to be submitted to the members on or before November 30 and transmitted to the governors and legislatures of the party states prior to the first day of January next following.
+In addition, the executive director has such other duties as are conferred upon him elsewhere in these bylaws and by action of the Commission.
+During any time when the Commission does not have an executive director, the chairman may act as such on a temporary basis or may select an acting executive director. - (h) Personnel Policies.
 The personnel policies of the Commission are determined by the Executive Committee and implemented by the executive director.